topolvm/topolvm/deploy/README.md

 1. Add `topolvm.cybozu.com/webhook: ignore` label to system namespaces such as `kube-system`.
 1. Apply remaining manifests for TopoLVM from `deploy/manifests/base` plus overlays as appropriate to your installation.
 1. Configure `kube-scheduler` to use `topolvm-scheduler`.
-1. Adjust CSIDriver config for Kubernetes 1.15 and earlier
 1. Prepare StorageClasses for TopoLVM.

 Example configuration files are included in the following sub directories: